2020 consultation on changes to whitebait management

 Four of the six whitebait species are classified as 'at risk' or 'threatened'.
 From 2018, we have been working with New Zealanders on how to ensure healthy and restored whitebait populations and provide for a sustainable fishery.

-In January 2020 we released a discussion document detailing proposed management changes for whitebait.
-It proposed:
+In January 2020 the Minister of Conservation released a discussion document detailing proposed management changes for whitebait:

 - a management goal for the six species fished as whitebait